nya3jp/tast/docs/writing_tests.md

 ## Data files

-Tests can register ancillary data files that will be copied to the DUT and made available while the test is running; consider a short binary audio file that a test plays in a loop, for example.
+Tests can register ancillary data files that will be copied to the DUT and made available while the test is running; consider a JavaScript file that Chrome loads or a short binary audio file that is played in a loop, for example.

 ### Internal data files